 Reference: Do I have to wear glasses?

 The biggest difference between farsighted and shortsightedness is where objects appear in focus.
 Nearsighted people see near objects more clearly, while farsighted people see things far-away more clearly.

-Children with farsightedness are usually born with the refractive error.
+Children with farsightedness are usually born with refractive error.
 In many cases, childhood hyperopia improves as the eyeball lengthens with normal growth and development.
 While Nearsightedness usually develops during childhood and worsens during adolescence.
 It then stabilizes during early adulthood.

 Reference: Nearsightedness and Farsightedness

-Orthokeratology (Ortho-K), also known as Corneal Refractive Therapy (CRT) is a non surgical approach in using tailor made contact lenses to reshape or mold your front eye (cornea), making you have a Clarity sight at day time without the use of contact lenses or glasses.
+Orthokeratology (Ortho-K), also known as Corneal Refractive Therapy (CRT) is a non-surgical approach in using tailor-made contact lenses to reshape or mold your front eye (cornea), making you have a Clarity sight at day time without the use of contact lenses or glasses.

 The treatment results should equal the vision correction provided by traditional glasses to contacts.
-Ortho-K contact lenses are designed to slow down the nearsightedness (Myopia, Rabun Jauh 近视).
+Ortho-K contact lenses are designed to slow down nearsightedness (Myopia, Rabun Jauh 近视).
 Ortho-K may provide a solution that may not have been available through the use of traditional glasses or contact.

 The American Academy of Ophthalmology provides a printable vision test.